 The Bureau of Labor Statistics (BLS) lists a high school diploma as the typical entry-level education for transportation, storage, and distribution managers and a bachelor's degree for logisticians.
 In the LA/OC region, the majority of annual job openings (62%) typically require a bachelor's degree.
 However, the national-level educational attainment data indicates between 36.3% and 38.6% of workers in the field have completed some college or an associate degree.
-Of the 68% of middle-skill supply chain management job postings listing a minimum education requirement in Los Angeles/Orange County, 65% (2,418) requested a bachelor's degree, 29% (1,083) requested a high school diploma and 6% (227) requested an associate degree.
+Of the 68% of middle-skill supply chain management job postings listing a minimum education requirement in Los Angeles/Orange County, 65% (2,418) requested a bachelor's degree.